MinisterJohn/Second-Hand-Car-Prediction-Using-Random-Forest-Decision-Tree-Linear-Regression-and-XGBoost/README.md

 ## Step 3: Select the columns that you need
 - selected_features = ['Year', 'Kilometers_Driven',  'Transmission', 'Owner_Type', 'Engine', 'Power', 'Seats', 'Price']

-[ Create a mapping dictionary to replace categorical values with numerical values]#
+[ Create a mapping dictionary to replace categorical values with numerical values]:#
 - Transmission = {'Manual': 0, 'Automatic': 1}

 **Replace the values in the 'Tranmission' column with the numerical representation**